afianas/SpellCheck/README.md

-# 🧠 AI Spelling Tutor – An Intelligent Learning Agent
+# 🧠 SpellCheck – An Intelligent Learning Agent

 An **AI-powered spelling tutor** designed as an intelligent learning agent rather than a traditional spell checker.
 The system detects spelling mistakes, classifies error types, provides educational feedback, and adapts difficulty based on user performance.